5 from 11 votes

 2 step by step photos of pan full of rice with vegetables and prawns cooking in a pan and another with the rice fully cooked in same pan.

-Tips for best results
+Tips for the best result

 Close up of the rice cooked with vegetables with jumbo prawns garnished with lime wedges and fresh parsley.

-FAQs
+Recipe FAQs

 Can you eat cold rice and prawns?

-How do I cook this with cooked prawns?
+How do I cook rice with prawns?

 Are prawns healthy?

 Prawns are a great source of protein without a high number of calories.
 They also contain nutrients, including vitamins B12, E, and folate.
 Plus, they’re low in mercury, unlike other seafood options.
+So this rice and prawns recipe is actually quite healthy!

 Are prawns the same as shrimp?